-The benefits described make user testing an important tool of all agile methods of product development.
-During the Lean Startup method, user tests represent a part of the product discovery process and they support the product owner of the Scrum process during the development of the product roadmap – regardless of your company specific dialect in those agile methods.
+The benefits described making user testing an important tool of all agile methods of product development.
+During the Lean Startup method, user tests represent a part of the product discovery process and they support the product owner of the Scrum process during the development of the product roadmap – regardless of your company-specific dialect in those agile methods.

 When Should You Start User Tests?

-From my experience the answer is very simple: Very early in the life cycle of any idea.
-For a successful product management, an early validation of hypotheses is the most important step towards product discovery.
+From my experience the answer is very simple: Very early in the life cycle of an idea.
+For successful product management, early validation of hypotheses is the most important step towards product discovery.